jt-lanl/cov-voc/README.md

 * creates a digest of variants and a continent-wise count for each of those variants

+# SECONDARY PROGRAMS

 ## EMBERS

-EMBERS (not an acronym...yet!) creates colorful stacked barplots that show how variant counts vary over time.
+EMBERS is a display tool that creates colorful stacked barplots showing how variant counts change over time.
 These are like the "blue wave" plots in our original D614G paper, but with many more variants and many more colors.

 The variants used in `embers` are defined in a "color mutation" file, described below

-# SECONDARY PROGRAMS

 ## FIXFASTA

-`fixfasta` is a preprocessor routine that takes a fasta file (doesn't have to be fasta, can be tbl or fasta.gz or several other formats) and applies various filters to clean up the file.
+`fixfasta` is a preprocessor routine that takes an input sequence file (usually fasta, but can be tbl or fasta.gz or several other formats) and applies various filters to clean up the file.
 An important one is to identify all the columns for which the reference sequence exhibits a dash (`-`) and to strip these columns from all the sequences.
 The